Dehghanni/Teofl/Writing.md

 It takes an inordinate amount of time to ....

-Some celebrities are not averse to getting pecuniary advantages by deception.
-To rephrase, some of them are not bona fide and are prone to trick people to make a fortune.
+Some celebrities are not averse/ have no aversion to getting pecuniary advantages by deception.
+To rephrase, some of them are not bona fide and are prone to trick people to line their own pockets.
+Some celebrities are inveterate liars.
 They might have political affiliation and ….

 Had I known about ...., I would have been ...